Nefariousgh/Nefariousgh/README.md

 # Welcome to My GitHub Repository
 ## About Me

 Hello!
-I'm a passionate student currently pursuing my studies at VIT-AP, with a keen interest in the exciting and ever-evolving fields of Artificial Intelligence (AI) and Deep Learning.
-This GitHub repository serves as a platform for me to showcase my learning journey and share my projects and explorations in these domains.
+I'm a passionate student currently pursuing my studies at VIT-AP, with an interest in the field of Artificial Intelligence (AI) and Deep Learning.
-What You'll Find Here

-In this repository, you'll discover a variety of projects, code snippets, and resources related to AI and Deep Learning.
-My aim is to not only learn but also contribute to the AI community by sharing my experiences and insights.

 Some of the topics and areas I'm currently exploring include: